prosyslab/patron-artifact/README.md

 `./oss_exp.py -pipe <.txt file>`

 The `.txt` file is output of the above crawlling step.
+However, `<.txt file> ` can be omitted to reproduce the exact packages used in the paper.

 This process includes,
 ```
 1. download the package